P0L3NARUBA/ue5-roll-a-ball-game/README.md

-# ue5-roll-a-ball-game (Roll A Ball Game)
- It took me 7 hour to finish this project and **ITS COMPLETELY OPEN SOURCE!**

-You need,
-* **[Unreal Engine 5](https://www.unrealengine.com/en-US/download)** Make sure you downloaded UE5 not UE4!
-* **The Project Files**
+# **<div align="center">The Roll a Ball Game Demo Project developed in Unreal Engine!</div>**
+*<div align="center">Unreal Engine Version: UE5 5.3.2 (Unreal Engine 5)</div>*

+> [!NOTE]
+> You don't need to give credit, just dont say the system made by yours.

+**Questions And Answers (Q&A)** :

-## What's your point of doing this Game/Project
+<b>What's your point of doing this Game/Project</b>

-Because when i looked up the internet i cant find the roll a ball game project for free so i decided to make myself.
+- I just get some motivation about Unreal Engine and i decided to make a Rolling Ball game.

-## How to open the project?
+<b>How to open the project?</b>

-Just extract the zip and just open the MyProject.uproject
+- Just extract the zip and just open the MyProject.uproject

+<b>Whats next? </b>

-**You can also improve the game and make better game with this project, so thats why i published for free.**
+- You can improve the game and make better game with this project, so thats why i published for free.

+<b>Are you update the game?</b>
+- I will not gonna update the project again because its just a test project,